greggelong/genuary24/day31/README.md

 ```

 I still plot live cells in white and dead cells in black.
-you can enter any of the 256 rules.
+You can enter any of the 256 rules.
-and start with a single live cell or random cells.
+Start with a single live cell or random cells.

+Please pay attention that the note corresponding to the neighborhood rule reflects the neighborhood of that cell in the previous generation.
+It is the neighborhood that gave rise to the cell not it's current neighborhood.